killcodeX/ecommerce-redux/README.md

-# GitHub Jobs
+# YourShop
-GitHub Jobs is based on React and Context API to look for a job posted in GitHub, It uses GitHub Public API for the data, and uses the Ant Design FrameWork for the UI.
+The YourShop app is e-commerce based on React and Redux, which uses [Fake Store Api](https://fakestoreapi.com).
+You can add it to your cart and check out to the cart.
 ## Installation

 Use the package manager [npm](https://www.npmjs.com) to install SpaceX Rocket Ship History.